fangq/mmc/mmclab/README.txt

              or [size(cfg.elem,1), total-time-gates] if cfg.basisorder=0.
              The content of the array is the normalized fluence-rate (or others depending on cfg.outputtype) at each mesh node and time-gate.
+             In the "replay" mode, if cfg.replaydet is set to -1 and multiple detectors exist, fluence.data will add a 5th dimension for the detector number.
        detphoton: (optional) a struct array, with a length equals to that of cfg.
              Starting from v2016.5, the detphoton contains the below subfields: detphoton.detid: the ID(>0) of the detector that captures the photon